shibatch/nofreelunch/CODE_OF_CONDUCT.md

 guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in this guideline.
 Each member may completely disregard these guidelines if he/she wishes.
-To explain a little more for those who still feel uneasy about this, we recognize that if you are only using the products of this project, it does not mean that you are participating in the community, and you do not need to concern yourself with these community guidelines at all.
-In addition, there is no provision in the software distribution license that prohibits removal of these guidelines in derivative projects.
+To explain a little more for those who still feel uneasy, if you are just using the software and not making a profit, there is nothing wrong with not contributing to the project.
+Furthermore, since there is no provision in the software distribution license prohibiting the removal of these guidelines in a derivative project, you can always fork the project to remove the guidelines if you don't like them.

 The primary purpose of establishing these guidelines is to encourage companies that make commercial use of OSS or free software to create